 Long-term opiate use changes the way nerve cells work in the brain.
 This happens even to people who take opiates for a long time to treat pain, as prescribed by their doctor.
-The nerve cells grow so used to having opiates around that when they are taken away suddenly, the person can experience a wide range of symptoms in the brain and body.
+The nerve cells grow so used to having opiates around that when they are taken away suddenly, the person can have lots of unpleasant feelings and reactions.
 These are known as withdrawal symptoms.

-That is why, when used as medicine, opiates should be carefully monitored by a doctor—so that a person knows how much to take and when and how to stop taking them to lessen the chances of withdrawal symptoms.
+That is why use of opioids should be carefully watched by a doctor—so that a person knows how much to take and when, as well as how to stop taking them to lessen the chances of withdrawal symptoms.
 Eventually, the cells will work normally again, but that takes time.

-Someone who is addicted to opiates has other symptoms as well—they cannot control how much drug they take, even though it may be having harmful effects on their life and their health.
-They have strong urges to take the drug—called cravings—and they don’t feel satisfied by natural rewards (chocolate, a walk on the beach).
+Someone who is addicted to opiates has other problems as well.
+For example, they keep taking the drug even though it may be having harmful effects on their life and their health.
+They have strong urges to take the drug—called cravings—and they no longer feel satisfied by natural rewards (live chocolate, TV, or a walk on the beach).